dmgolembiowski/crunchyroll.ts/readme.md

     const audio = await crunchyroll.util.downloadEpisode("https://www.crunchyroll.com/konosuba-gods-blessing-on-this-wonderful-world/episode-10-gods-blessing-on-this-wonderful-party-727607",
     "./audio", {audioOnly: true}, videoProgress)

-    /*And download a whole anime series or season.*/ const season = await crunchyroll.util.downloadAnime("konosuba", "./videos", {preferSub: true}, totalProgress, videoProgress)
+    /*You can also download a whole anime series or season (but it will take awhile...)*/ const season = await crunchyroll.util.downloadAnime("konosuba", "./videos", {preferSub: true}, totalProgress, videoProgress)

+    /*Use this to download all the video thumbnails (from the bif file).*/ const thumbnails = await crunchyroll.util.downloadThumbnails("kancolle", "./images")

     /*Pass callback functions to track video progress and total progress.*/ const videoProgress = (progress) => {